 A. Be sure that you have your pets vaccinations up to date and that your pet sitter comes to meet with you prior to your travel dates.
 If your animals are skittish, you may want to plan far enough ahead so that your pet sitter can come for a trial run or two before you actually leave town.
-While this is not the norm, it can settle and comfort anxious animals and their parents and your pet sitter will be happy to schedule this with you.
+While this is not the norm, the proactive approach can settle and comfort anxious animals and their parents and your pet sitter will be happy to schedule this with you.

 Q. Why does your work stand out from others who do what you do?

-A. Ark Angels Pet Care is going into it's 9th year as a respected pet sitting business serving the Raleigh , Wake Forest, Cary, Apex, Garner and Clayton areas.
+A. Ark Angels Pet Care is going into it's 12th year as a respected pet sitting business serving the Raleigh , Wake Forest, Cary, Apex, and Garner areas.
 We truly love caring for your pets and go the extra mile to make our customers happy.
 We believe in good communication and know how important it is to keep you informed of how your pets are doing while you're away.
 We spend quality time with you during our initial consultation so that we can ask you to share with us all of the information that we may need during your absence.
 We think ahead and plan ahead.
 It's our job to be as well prepared as possible to handle emergencies in your absence and we take that responsibility very seriously.
 For that reason we have emergency back up plans in place that we discuss with you at the time of the consult.
 Your pets and the security of your home are our highest priorities.

 Q. What do you like most about your job?